 Perhaps recognizing that these limitations will surely contribute to the stress levels of an already stressed test-taker stuck inside during a global pandemic, GMAC promises that the GMAT Online scores will not count towards your 12-month and lifetime GMAT limits.
 In fact, according to GMAT, the GMAT Online score will not appear on your record when testing is returned to the testing centers.
 However, should you need it, the GMAT Online score will be still be good for five years.

 GMAC is emphasizing that this testing option is a temporary measure.
-You may only take the GMAT Online only one time (except in the case of verified technical issues).

 To summarize: If you are taking the GMAT Online this summer, make your one attempt count.
 You won't get a do-over.